Business Formation Attorneys

 There are a lot of rules and restrictions, as well as paperwork, that govern the formation of a limited liability company.
 Even choosing a name can become tricky, but our LLC formation attorneys in Gainesville can help you every step of the way.

 - Choosing a name for a limited liability company might seem easy — just pick a name that fits with your company’s service, products, and image, right?
 Well, LLC names have to comply with the rules laid out by each state’s LLC division.
 Florida requires that business names include “Limited Liability Company” or one of the approved variations, such as “Ltd.” or “LLC.”
 An LLC name must also be different from any other LLCs that operate in the same state and that are already on file with the Florida Department of State Division of Corporations.
-You can check the availability of LLC names online, but you cannot reserve a name prior to organizing your business.
+You can check the availability of LLC names online, but you cannot reserve a name before organizing your business.

 - Those who want to create an LLC in Florida must file Articles of Organization with the state.
 These articles include the names and addresses of the company, its registered agent, the managers, and the effective date of the business.
 The registered agent must also provide a signature on the documents.
 Filing fees are $125, and the articles may be filed through the mail or online.
 If you’re having trouble filing your Articles of Organization, contact a business law attorney today.